furesoft/Lakshmi/README.md

 # Usage

 To work with Lakshmi you have to reference the dotnet extism pdk.
 Using extism forces you to write a more native like c#.
 Lashmi provides a source generator to use higher level types.
-- Importand: Every class that has exporting/importing functions must be annotated with the `JsonContext`-Attribute and a custom JsonContext must be created [see](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/source-generation).
-Later versions will generate the coresponding jsontype info for you

 ## Importing functions